milobedini/Crunch/README.md

 ## 3) Styling

 As mentioned, Sass was used for the styling of a project.
 No styling libraries were used.
 After the functionality of the app was completed, we created the about page and designed the Crunch logo.
-Due to the strict timeframe of the project we kept the design fairly minimalistic but clean.
+Due to the strict time frame of the project, we kept the design fairly minimalistic but clean.

 # Crunch - Screenshot Walkthrough